WarrenDz/migration-animation/README.md

 #### Key Features:
 - **Map Initialization**: Listens for the `arcgisViewReadyChange` event to ensure the map is fully loaded before interacting with it.
 - **Track Renderer**: Implements the [track renderer](https://developers.arcgis.com/javascript/latest/release-notes/#track-rendering-beta) to visualize time-enabled data with features like latest observations and track lines.
 - **Layer Visibility Management**: Dynamically toggles layer visibility based on the current hash/slide in the story.
+Additionally, provide functionality for selectively toggling layer visibility based on current value of the time slider.
 - **Bookmark Navigation**: Pans and zooms the map to bookmarks defined in the webmap based on the current has/slide in the story.

 ## Getting Started